 Failure to comply with Latvian national sanctions or sanctions of international organizations (UN, EU, US) could have serious legal and reputational consequences for the Group, including exposure to fines as well as criminal and civil penalties.
-The Company has entered into two agreements with PJSC Power Machines.
-Since
+To mitigate this risk the Group has developed internal control system - a package of measures including activities to be taken to ensure compliance with sanctions requirements.